webandras/static-site-express/README.md

 SASS support and some basic
 styling.
 It was a huge mistake to be dependent on any CSS frameworks.
 This theme became the default on the master branch.
-The old master branch is now available as `deprecated-tailwind`, and discontinued its development.
+The old master branch is now available as `deprecated-tailwind`, and I discontinued its development.

 1. Click on "Use this template" button to get an exact copy of the repo / site builder.
 Then use the `master` branch, which is the default.
 Or use the